Solar hot water in Australia

 During the 1950s, Australia’s Commonwealth Scientific and Industrial Research Organisation (CSIRO) carried out world leading research into flat plate solar water heaters.
 A solar water heater manufacturing industry was subsequently established in Australia and a large proportion of the manufactured product was exported.
 Four of the original companies are still in business and the manufacturing base has now expanded to 24 companies.

-Heating of water is the largest single source of greenhouse gas emissions from the average Australian home, accounting for around 28% of home energy use (excluding the family car).
+Heating of water is the largest single source of greenhouse gas emissions from the average Australian home, accounting for around 28% of home energy use (excluding private vehicles).
 The Australian government estimates that installing a climate-friendly solar-powered hot water system could help households save $300 to $700 of electricity bills each year.

-Australian government's solar hot water rebate program
+Australian Government's Solar Hot Water Rebate Program

 The solar hot water rebate program for financial year 2009 offered a $1,600 rebate for the installation of solar powered hot water systems.

 The rebate can be collected once the installation has been finished, if the household meets the necessary requirements stated below: